eldada/kubernetes-scripts/README.md

 # Kubernetes Scripts
 A collection of scripts and commands for various tasks in [Kubernetes](https://kubernetes.io/).<br>
-There were all written during my work with Kubernetes on various project.
+These were all written during my work with Kubernetes on various project.
 Enjoy and share.
 Contributions are more than welcome!

 ## Usage
 Each script has a `usage` function.
 See usage with